TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

   run: npm run lerna-publish
 ```

+{% endraw %}

 I created a new version for my `react-virtual-scroll` 0.3.0 release and waited to see what would happen.

 {% include candid-image.html src="/assets/images/github/npm-publish-run-1.png" alt="Lerna Publish Fails" %}

 I've seen that error before.
 The same thing happened when I [first ran lerna publish]({% link _posts/2024-05-21-bootstrapping-npm-publish.md %}) on my machine without logging into npm first.
-Seems likely that my NPM automation token hasn't been picked up.
+It seems likely that my NPM automation token hasn't been picked up.

 It turns out that the way GitHub actions handles authentication with npm is a [little convoluted](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages#publishing-packages-to-the-npm-registry).
-You need to explicitly specify the NPM package registry URL in the `setup-node` action, even though its the default.
+You need to explicitly specify the NPM package registry URL in the `setup-node` action, even though it's the default.
 This triggers `setup-node` to write a hardcoded `.npmrc` file to the runner which includes `_authToken=${NODE_AUTH_TOKEN}`.
 Finally, you need to make sure that `NODE_AUTH_TOKEN` is defined in the environment when you run the publish.

 My workflow was missing the `registry-url: 'https://registry.npmjs.org` line.
 All I needed to do was add it and rerun.

 At this point I realized two things.
 First, I needed some way of rerunning a publish if something went wrong.
 Second, tagging publishing onto the end of the "Build CI" workflow meant that my CI build as a whole would fail if something went wrong when publishing.

-# Publish Automation - Attempt 2
+## Attempt 2

 I decided to use a separate workflow for publishing.
 I could configure it to support two triggers.
 It would be called from the end of the Build CI workflow if the conditions were met or you could trigger it manually.
 Here, the publishing step is a separate job that runs if all the build jobs have succeeded.